pedroairo-dm/dm-website/_posts/2022-02-05-dataverse-add-email.attachment.md

 3. The other fields are more or less explanatory, as per screenshot.

-Any queries or doubts don't hesitante in reaching us by email at <info@dynamicsmonster.com>.
+Any queries or doubts don't hesitante in reaching me by email at <info@dynamicsmonster.com>.

 Hope it helps.